Skip Navigation LinksHome > Educators > College Admission Information

 College Admission Information

-The college admissions process is becoming more competitive than ever as students are applying to more schools, retaking the SAT and ACT more times, and relying more heavily on scholarships and other financial aid to help them pay for school.
-With increasingly stiff competition and high stakes, students need all the assistance they can get when it comes to choosing a college and applying for college.
-Free information abounds online, but high school students may not know where to start looking, or even what to look for to help them prepare for college.
-Drawing on our knowledge, experience, and research we’ve put together a library of resources to help students navigate college admissions from the very start of college planning to the end of the college application process.
+The college admissions process is more competitive than ever as students are applying to more schools, taking the SAT and ACT multiple times, and relying heavily on scholarships and other financial aid to help them pay for school.
+With increasingly stiff competition and high stakes, students require all the assistance possible when it comes to choosing a college and applying.
+Free information abounds online but high school students may not know where to start looking or even what to look for to help them prepare for college.
+Based on our knowledge, experience and research, we have compiled a multitude of resources to help students navigate college admissions from the very start of college planning to the end of the college application process.

 Standardized Testing

 The most well-known and well-lamented aspect of the college application process seems to be standardized testing.
-The prospect of over three hours of filling in bubbles is enough to fill most college students with dread, and the knowledge of how much is riding on the student’s test score can make test anxiety even worse than usual.
+The prospect of three-plus hours of filling in bubbles is enough to fill most college-hopefuls with dread.
+The importance of receiving a good test score also prompts anxiety.
 Standardized test preparation can help students overcome test anxiety and raise their test scores, potentially helping them secure a better college placement or a more generous financial aid package.
-The standardized testing resources on Scholarships.com help students begin the process of preparing for their testing day, regardless of which test they’re taking.
-Here, your students can find overviews, sample questions, and tips from members of our staff who have had positive standardized testing experiences.
-We also give tips on taking standardized tests and preparing yourself on the test day, as well as regular updates on standardized testing news from our blog.
+The standardized testing resources on Scholarships.com help students begin the process of preparing for their testing day regardless of which test being taken.
+Here, students can find overviews, sample questions and tips from members of our staff who have had positive standardized testing experiences.
+We also provide regular updates on standardized testing news on our blog.

 High School Action Plan

-High school students may see attending college and winning scholarships as ultimate goals, but they may not always know how to reach those goals.
-As you’re well aware, making and sticking to a plan of action can help high school students realize their college goals.
-We’ve prepared a high school action plan for freshmen, sophomores, juniors, and seniors to keep them on track for graduation and college admissions.
-Included are when they should meet with their college counselor, what they should discuss, and what they should be doing academically and in their extracurricular activities to begin to stand out on college and scholarship applications.
+High school students may see attending college and winning scholarships as ultimate goals but they may not know exactly how to reach those goals.
+Making and sticking to a plan of action can help high school students realize their college goals.
+We’ve prepared a high school action plan for freshmen, sophomores, juniors and seniors to keep them on track for graduation and college admissions.
+Included are when they should meet with their college counselor, what to discuss, and what they should be doing academically and in their extracurricular activities to stand out on college and scholarship applications.

 College Prep

-Preparing for college goes beyond scoring well on standardized tests and taking challenging classes while participating in athletics, community service, or other extracurricular activities.
-An overwhelming amount of questioning and choice is involved in college preparation.
-Students will not only have to make the right college choice, but also choose a college major.
+Preparing for college goes beyond good standardized test scores or taking challenging classes while participating in athletics, community service or other extracurricular activities.
+There is an overwhelming amount of consideration and questioning that occurs in the college selection process: Students will not only have to make the right college choice but also choose a college major.
 Many of them may even have to decide whether or not to go to college at all.
-To help students prepare for college life and navigate the decisions they need to make to set and ultimately reach their college goals, we have a wide range of college prep materials available on our site.
-We have information on preparing for college, applying for college, choosing a major, choosing the right school, and even succeeding in college classes.
-Students can also check out the information we provide on study skills and campus life.
-These sources can help answer some of their questions about college, as well as give them more questions to ask themselves, their counselors, and others to help them get ready for college.
-Our goal is to help students become more engaged in their college preparation and to enable them to plan for and create success in their lives.
+To help students prepare for college life and navigate the decisions they need to make to set and ultimately reach their college goals, we have a wide range of college preparation materials available.
+We have information on preparing for college, applying for college, choosing a major, choosing the right school and even succeeding in college classes.
+Students can also check out the information we provide on study skills and campus life, as these pages can help answer questions about college and present students with more questions to ask themselves, their counselors and others to help them get ready for college.
+Our goal is to help students become more engaged in their college preparation and to enable them to plan for and create success in their lives after college.